 Collection of revenue and function as Courts in revenue matters.

 Function as Chief Development Officer (CDO)/ District Development Commissioner.

-Supervision of implementation of policies of State Government and Central Government.
+Supervision of the implementation of policies of the State Government and Central Government.

 To travel to places to oversee the implementation of policies.

 Supervision of expenditure of public funds as per norms of financial propriety.

 Give shape to policies in the process of policy formulation and decision making at various levels such as Joint Secretary, Deputy Secretary and so on.

 Handling the daily affairs of the government which includes framing and implementation of policy in discussion with the minister-in-charge of the respective Ministry.

 How long will it take for an IAS to become a collector?

 It depends on the state where he/she is posted after clearing the UPSC exam.
 In some states, a minimum of 9 years of service in IAS is required for the post of collector whereas in some states an IAS officer with 4 to 5 years of service are also appointed to the post.
 At first, Candidates will be undergoing training for 1.5 years, then 2 years probation period as SDM (Subdistrict Magistrate) and an additional 2 years as a Deputy Commissioner.